ITensor/website/docs/tutorials/primes/main.md

     ITensor S3(x1,x0,prime(y0,2));
     ITensor S4(y1,prime(x0,2),prime(y0,2));

-This pattern of tensors appears in a [[TRG|]] calculation and this represents the final operation before updating the tensor for the next renormalization group step.
+This pattern of tensors appears in a [[TRG|book/trg]] calculation and this represents the final operation before updating the tensor for the next renormalization group step.
 In order to get a better idea of what these tensors look like, we should draw a picture:

 <p align="center"><img src="docs/tutorials/primes/trg_tensors.png" alt="MPS" style="height: 350px;"/></p>